benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/fb/efifb.rst

 - Macbook
 - Macbook Pro 15"/17"
 - MacMini
+- ARM/ARM64/X86 systems with UEFI firmware

 How to use it?
 ==============

-efifb does not have any kind of autodetection of your machine.
+For UGA displays, efifb does not have any kind of autodetection of your machine.

 You have to add the following kernel parameters in your elilo.conf::

 	Macbook :